uga-rosa/cmp-dictionary/README.md

 #### dic (table, default { [*] = {} })

 The key is the file type, and the value is an array of dictionary paths.
+You can also use comma-separated file types for the key.
 If one dictionary, you can use a string instead of an array.
 The key `*` is used as a global setting.